-Morphinic agonists-antagonists: Concomitant use of codeine with a partial agonist (e.g. buprenorphine) or antagonist (e.g. naltrexone) can precipitate or delay codeine effects.
+Morphinic agonists-antagonists - Concomitant use of codeine with a partial agonist (e.g. buphenorphine) or antagonist (e.g. naltrexone) can precipitate or delay codeine effects.

-Hepatotoxic drugs and liver microsomal enzyme inducers: The risk of paracetamol toxicity may be increased in patients receiving other potentially hepatotoxic drugs or drugs that induce liver microsomal enzymes, such as antiepileptics (such as phenobarbital, phenytoin, carbamazepine, topiramate), alcohol, barbiturates and rifampicin.
+The risk of paracetamol toxicity may be increased in patients receiving other potentially hepatotoxic drugs or drugs that induce liver microsomal enzymes, such as barbiturates and other antiepileptics (such as phenobarbital, phenytoin, carbamazepine, topiramate), rifampicin and alcohol.
 The induced metabolism results in an elevated production of the hepatotoxic oxidative metabolite of paracetamol.
 Hepatotoxicity will occur if this metabolite exceeds the normal glutathione binding capacity.